tommycs127/yumcha/README.md

 ### Getting all legal syllables

-Get all legal syllables in ILE scheme:
+Get all legal syllables in the ILE scheme:

 ```py
 result = yumcha.get_all_legal_syllables(